Thru vs Through—What Is Right?

 Share This Post

-When speaking and writing English, there is often confusion on whether to use the term “thru vs. through”.
+When speaking and writing English, there is often confusion on whether to use the term “thru vs through”.
 Although both words spellings are correct in certain contexts, it is important to know when they should be used correctly.
 In this article, we will discuss the differences between thru and through, as well as guidance on when each term should be used correctly.

-Overview of Thru vs. Through—What is Right?
+Thru vs Through—What is Right?

 If you’ve ever found yourself in a writing rut debating which spelling of the words “thru” or “through” is the correct one, you’re not alone.
 Both words have their place in the English language, but their usage can be a bit confusing.
 Through” is typically used as a preposition, meaning to move from one end of something to the other.

 On the other hand, “thru” is often seen as a more casual or informal spelling of “through” and is used more in marketing or advertising.
 The reality is that both are correct, but it’s important to use them appropriately in different settings.
 So, there’s no need to stress over which one to use – just know the context in which they best fit.

 History of the Use of Thru and Through